Bachfischer/bachfischer.github.io/_pages/languages.md

 ## 4. Portuguese

 I started to study Portuguese during my time in Buenos Aires and progressed to CEFR level B2 during my undergraduate studies.
-It's relatively easy to learn once you are proficient in Spanish because both languages share the grammatical structure and plenty of vocabulary as well.
-In the first Portuguese course that I took at the Unviseridad de Buenos Aires, I in fact didn't even learn any Portuegese, but instead only the Portuegse words and grammar that is different from Spanish.
+Portuguese is a relatively easy language to learn once you are proficient in Spanish, because both languages share the same grammatical structure and plenty of vocabulary.
+In fact, during the first Portuguese course that I took at the Universidad de Buenos Aires, I didn't even learn any Portuguese vocabulary, but only the Portuguese words and grammar that is different from Spanish.

 **Language Resources:**
 * Podcast: Xadrez Verbal ([Link](https://xadrezverbal.com))